asam139/SwifterSwiftUI/CONTRIBUTING.md

 - What did you do?
 - What did you expect to happen?
 - What happened instead?
-- Steps version
+- SwifterSwiftUI version
 - Xcode version
 - macOS version running Xcode
 - Swift version
-- Platform(s) running Steps
+- Platform(s) running SwifterSwiftUI
 - Demo Project (if available)

 This information will help us review and fix your issue faster.